AudiusProject/audius-protocol/monitoring/README.md

 The `team` value will be applied as an Alert label and thus affects which Alert Notification Policy is triggered.

-When present, the `alert_on` value is a comma-delimited list that only creates alerts for Panel Queries of the same name.
+When present, the `alert_on` value is a comma-delimited list that restricts auto-generating alerts to only Panel Queries with Query Names found in the `alert_on` list.

 #### Thresholds